 - In a small bowl, combine the pecans, cranberries, orange marmalade, and brown sugar.
 Stir together until well mixed.
 Set aside.

 - Halve and remove the core from the apples.
 Place the halves, cut side up, in a baking dish.

-- Top each apple half with some of the pecan-cranberry mixture and a pat of butter.
+- Fill each apple half with some of the pecan-cranberry mixture and a pat of butter.

 - Bake for 30-40 minutes or until apples are tender.
 Baste occasionally with accumulated pan juices.

-- Remove from oven and allow to stand for 5-10 minutes.
+- Remove from oven and allow to stand for about 15 minutes.

 - Serve plain or with a scoop of vanilla ice cream.

 - Choose apples that hold their shape for baking.
 Golden Delicious, Granny Smith, Honeycrisp, and Winesap are all good choices.